fixie-ai/fixie-sdk-python/README.md

-# voice-sdk-python
+# fixie-sdk-python
-Fixie Voice SDK for Python
+Fixie SDK for Python